You know, the more I see of this French president, this Sarkozy guy, the more I like him, ladies and gentlemen.

 The television was on, and some meteorologist was going berserk about the possibility of a hurricane.

-So I said, ooh!
+So I said, ooh.

 So that's when I went to the website and I look at the models for this thing.

-Um, and they had it getting nowhere near us here in South Florida, according to the models, and I just started thinking, boy, how excited I started getting warning emails from meteorologists.
+And they had it getting nowhere near us here in South Florida, according to the models.

-You might be the weather community is so desperate for a hurricane.
+The weather community is so desperate for a hurricane.

 They are so desperate.

-It's it's like even these guys at Florida State who released this story that this is an historically inactive year, unless a dramatic and perhaps historical flurry of activity occurs in the next nine weeks.
+It's like even these guys at Florida State who released this story that this is an historically inactive year, unless a dramatic and perhaps historical flurry of activity occurs in the next nine weeks.

 Season runs to the end of November.

-Uh then they they close it out with saying this is you know, other than uh the fast 30 years, only 1977, 1981, 1983, it had less activity, but the year is not over.
+Then they close it out with saying, this is, you know, other than the past 30 years, only 1977, 1981, 1983, it had less activity.

-Um we could actually use some of the rain from this tropical storm.
+We could actually use some of the rain from this tropical storm.

 You realize what 10 to 12 inches would do for Lake Okeechobee?

-We'd end a stupid drought down here, we can start watering our lawns and all this sort of stuff.
+We could start watering our lawns and all this sort of stuff.

-Other global warming news rising temperatures could wipe out more than half the Earth's species in the next few centuries, according to researchers who published a study last week linking climate change to past mass extinctions.
+Other global warming news, rising temperatures could wipe out more than half the Earth's species in the next few centuries, according to researchers who published a study last week linking climate change to past mass extinctions.

-The study analyzed fossil records, temperature changes over 500 million years and found that three of the four biggest extinctions defined as when more than 50% of species disappeared occurred during periods of high temperature.
+The study analyzed fossil records, temperature changes over 500 million years and found that three of the four biggest extinctions, defined as when more than 50% of species disappeared, occurred during periods of high temperature.

-So wait, wait, wait.
+So, wait, wait, wait.

-So there's nothing new.
+So there's nothing new about what's happening now.

-I mean, how can we have all these extensions with no talk of global warming man-made global warming 500 million years ago?
+I mean, how can we have all these extensions with no talk of global warming, man-made global warming, 500 million years ago?

 The two new species for humanity predicted by some British guy.